|

 The BIOS Secret: Enabling GPUDirect P2P

 • Disable ACS (Access Control Services): This BIOS setting forces PCIe transactions through the CPU.
 It must be Disabled to allow GPUs to share data directly via the PCIe bus.
+With ACS enabled, every GPU-to-GPU transfer bounces through the CPU — adding latency and saturating memory bandwidth.

 • Check Your Topology: Use nvidia-smi topo -m to verify your paths.
 You want to see P2P Available: Yes across all peers.
+If you don’t, start with ACS.

 Diagram illustrating the difference between GPU communication with ACS enabled (CPU bounce) vs. ACS disabled (GPUDirect P2P), and the higher bandwidth of NVLink.